-When done right, website navigation shouldn’t even be on your visitor’s radars.
+When done right, school website navigation shouldn’t even be on your visitor’s radars.
 Poor navigation, on the other hand, sticks out like a sore thumb.
 It’s confusing, clunky, and will likely lead to a devastating drop in website traffic.

 Laying the foundation